shreya25bce11282-cpu/Behavior-analysis-project/docs/mood_operationalization.md

-# Operationalizing Mood in This Study
+# Operationalizing Mood Using Stress

+This document explains why stress is used as a proxy for mood in this project and discusses the limitations of this choice.

 ## What is Mood?
 Mood refers to a relatively stable emotional state that influences how individuals think, feel, and behave over a period of time.
 Unlike emotions, which are short-lived and intense, mood tends to persist and affect daily functioning.